Click to enter complete search

 Outcomes and deliverables

 A Development Framework Document (DFD) was initially prepared and submitted to Runnymede Borough Council and helped secure the site’s allocation in the now adopted local plan.
 Following this, we prepared a fully scheduled proving layout and an outline planning application for the southern part of the site (comprising 1,300 homes) which was submitted in 2021.
+The project was granted planning permission in 2024.

 Get in touch

-With studios around the world and a broad range of expertise across multiple sectors, we are well placed to help our clients to bring their visions to life.
-Click below for more information and contact details for our studios in the Americas, APAC, EMEA and the UK.
+With studios around the world and a broad range of expertise across multiple sectors, we can help you bring your vision to life.
+Click below for our contact details in the Americas, APAC, EMEA and the UK.

 Contact us